zvector/fate/README.md

 #### stop

-Stops execution and empties any remaining items in the queue.
+Stops execution and resolves the pipeline's deferral.

 ## Examples